n0bitaemon/CTF-writeup/readme.md

     xhr_2.setRequestHeader("Content-Type", "application/x-www-form-urlencoded");
     xhr_2.send("bio=new_bio"&csrf_token=<my_csrf_token>");
 ```
-Note that there is `path=/` in new cookie, because if not, the cookie will not be sent with the request on path `/profile/...`
+Note that there is `path=/` in new session cookie, because if not, the cookie will not be sent with the request on path `/profile/...`
 I ran this code on console first, and it worked!
 Now, we will replace `new_bio` to the flag.
 I modified my-npm-payload like this (version 3.0.0):
 ```